kyberias/dtumodbus/README.md

 * The sum of current power (kW) of all the configured panels
 * The sum of cumulative daily energy (kWh) of all the configured panels

-Hoymiles DTU Pro's implementation of Modbus TCP is extremely flaky.
-By introducing suitable delays this programs tries to make the communication more robust.

 # Configuration